Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 - Turn the water back on to make sure your fittings are on properly and not leaking

 - Get that mess cleaned up!

 Add Valves to Your Plumbing

-It's nice to be able to isolate plumbing sections using valves to different areas of the home so they can still be used while making repairs now or in the future.
+It's nice to be able to isolate plumbing sections by using valves to different areas of the home so they can still be used while making repairs now or in the future.
 Now might be a good time to install a few if you don't already have them.
-Your water is already off and you'll be cutting into the line anyway so consider this if you can afford the extra few dollars worth of parts.
+Your water is already off and you'll be cutting into the line anyway, so consider this if you can afford the extra few dollars worth of parts.

 New Water Valves

 The first thing we need to do is figure out what materials and tools you'll need to perform this plumbing repair.
 By now, you likely know where your leak is and have shut off the water supply to that area.
 If not, this is the first thing you need to do.
 Shut it off at the nearest valve ahead of the leak or at the main or meter if need be.